Cooperative Open-ended Learning Framework for Zero-shot Coordination: Practical Algorithm

 \subsection{Solver: Graphic Shapley Value}

-To approximate the best-preferred strategies over the recent population and overcome cooperative incompatibility, we need to calculate the cooperative incompatible distribution as the mixture.
+To approximate the local best-preferred strategies over the recent population and overcome cooperative incompatibility, we need to calculate the cooperative incompatible distribution as the mixture.
 In this paper, we combine the Shapley Value~\citep{shapley1971} solution, an efficient single solution concept for cooperative games to assign the obtained team value across individuals, with our GFG to evaluate and identify the strategies that did not cooperate.
 To apply the Shapley Value, we define an additional characteristic function to evaluate the value of the coalition.
-Formally, given a coalition $C\subseteq \gN$, we have the following: $ v(C) = \mathbb{E}_{i\sim C,j\sim C}\sigma(i)\sigma(j)\rvw(i,j),$ where $\sigma$ is a mapping function that evaluates how badly a node performs on its game graph.
+Formally, given a coalition $C\subseteq \gN$, we have the following:

+where $\sigma$ is a mapping function that evaluates how badly a node performs on its game graph.
 We use the characteristic function to evaluate the coalition value of how it could cooperate with those hard-to-collaborate strategies.